Where Should I Go?https://www.brisktable.com/p/j14dce

 When Should I Arrive?

 If you must reach us during camp hours, please call Kim’s cell 414-881-7276.
 If no one answers, please leave a message or text.
-(The Wilson Center and Mt.
-Mary are not affiliated with our camp and won’t be able to answer your questions.)
+(The Wilson Center staff won’t be able to answer your questions.)

 What should I bring?

 What will the days “look like?”